Theatre and English BA

-A strong emphasis of the programme design is on learning through Academic Advisor (personal tutor) supported seminar discussion and on a range of smaller group activities (12-15 students) in order to facilitate communication and collaboration.
-This encourages you to practise and gain increased competence and confidence in interpersonal, oral communication and analytical skills.
+A unique feature of the Theatre BA course design is learning through personal tutor supported seminar discussion and small group teaching in order to facilitate communication and collaboration.
+Through this system gain increased competence and confidence in interpersonal, oral communication, analytical skills, and university level study skills.

-Time management and decision making is learnt through the experience of meeting pre-notified coursework, practical performance and other deadlines.
+The BA Theatre also helps you develop skills for work and life.
+Time management and decision making is learnt through the experience of delivering coursework, practical performance and other deadlines.
 Group creative work allows you to develop problem solving and team skills (listening, collaboration, negotiation and decision making).
 Presentations provide you with opportunities to develop communication skills.
 Lectures and seminars develop your knowledge base while requiring you to analyse and synthesise the material you are exposed to both verbally and in written form.

-At Level 2 you will expand your skill set to embrace a number of the disciplinary strands in greater depth.
+At Level 2, you will expand your skill set to embrace a number of the disciplinary strands in greater depth.
 Teaching will include the following environments depending on which modules you choose; lectures, seminars, tutorials, workshops, masterclasses, practical classes, theatre visits, project visits.
-Depending on your choice of modular blocks, at Level 3 you will experience the aforementioned learning environments plus work placement, touring, public debate, public performance.
+Depending on your area of specialism, at Level 3 you will experience the aforementioned learning environments plus industry experience, touring, public debate and public performance.